 In the past we have had a stall at events like the Art Exhibition in October, and at the Christmas Fayre, where we displayed and sell our goods, with the church benefitting from the proceeds.
 This will continue at future similar events.

 We pay an annual fee of £2, and each week we pay 50p which covers our cup of coffee/tea and biscuits and allows us to donate to church funds towards heating and lighting.
 New members are always very welcome and the fellowship enjoyed when we meet is an important part of our group activities.
 Having time to do some 'craft' work is an added bonus!

-Come along any Wednesday in the new session to see what we do!
+Come along any Wednesday in the new session which starts on 4th September to see what we do!
 For further information, contact Ena King, or use the website's 'Contact Us' button

 SPECIAL ANNOUNCEMENT from the March EKO magazine:

 Calling all knitters and crochet enthusiasts to knit or crochet Poppies for a display in the Church 2019 Armistice.

 Wool, knitting pins, crochet hooks and patterns are available after church service in the hall.
 PLEASE SEE SPECIAL NOTICE REGARDING THIS ON THE HOME PAGE.